Christopher Columbus -- School-age

 Christopher Columbus

 Christopher Columbus was a master navigator, admiral, and famous explorer.
-Sponsored by King Ferdinand and Queen Isabella of Spain, his four voyages across the Atlanic Ocean opened the way for European exploration and colonists, for others with the courage to sail to the Americas.
+Sponsored by King Ferdinand and Queen Isabella of Spain, his four voyages across the Atlantic Ocean opened the way for European exploration and colonists, for others with the courage to sail to the Americas.

 In fourteen hundred ninety-two, Columbus sailed the ocean blue.